 The 73rd Legislature established the CMHCC and empowered the committee with developing a managed health care plan for offenders in TDCJ.
 This statutory mandate was implemented through a series of contractual relationships.
-TDCJ contracts with the CMHCC which, in turn, contracts with the University of Texas Medical Branch at Galveston (UTMB) and the Texas Tech University Health Science Center at Lubbock (TTUHSC) to provide health care to TDCJ offenders.
+TDCJ contracts with the CMHCC, which in turn, contracts with the University of Texas Medical Branch at Galveston (UTMB) and the Texas Tech University Health Science Center at Lubbock (TTUHSC) to provide health care to TDCJ offenders.
 The universities may then contract with private vendors.

-This health care delivery system was implemented in TDCJ on September 1, 1994.
+This new health care delivery system was implemented in TDCJ on September 1, 1994.
 Each university and private vendor has its own internal organizational structure to assure the integrity and quality of the managed health care program.
-Within each program is a medical director, administrator, nursing director, dental director, mental health director, clinical pharmacists, clinical laboratory personnel, and health records staff.
+Within each program there is a medical director, administrator, nursing director, dental director, mental health director, clinical pharmacists, clinical laboratory personnel, and health records staff.

-TDCJ, UTMB, TTUHSC, and the private vendors are in partnership to implement and enforce the health care delivery system.
+TDCJ, UTMB, TTUHSC and the private vendors are in partnership to implement and enforce the health care delivery system.
 Each entity functions as an independent organization with separate and distinct lines of supervision and responsibilities.
 The director of the TDCJ Health Services Division has no supervisory or enforcement authority over the university or private vendor health care staff and no responsibility for the daily medical operations.
 That responsibility rests solely with the appropriate university medical director or private vendor medical director.

 Functions performed by the TDCJ Health Services Division include:

-- Monitoring the offenders’ access to the various health care disciplines (i.e., medical nursing, dental, and mental health).
+- Monitoring the offenders' access to the various health care disciplines (i.e., medical nursing, dental and mental health).

 - Cooperating with the university medical schools and the private contractors in monitoring quality of care.
 The clinical and professional resources of the health care providers are used to the greatest extent feasible for clinical oversight of quality of care issues as mandated by government code.